Planning compliance charter: advice for complainants

 Type of breach:

-- unauthorised ‘householder development’ (works within the garden areas of houses)
+- Unauthorised ‘householder development’ (works within the garden areas of houses)

-- overgrown front gardens
+- Overgrown front gardens

 While all reports of alleged planning breaches will be recorded, those that do not meet priority status will be investigated if and when workloads allow.
-The Council aims to investigate 50% of reports within 10 weeks, and 80% within 12 weeks.
+The Council aims to investigate 50% of the reports we receive within 10 weeks, and 80% within 12 weeks.
 Cases which are complex, lacking in evidence or relatively low-priority may take more than 12 weeks to investigate.

 Back to top